Six things to know about Sharia divorce in UAE from 2025

 Financial Rights in Sharia Divorce: What the Wife is Owed

 Islamic law provides the wife with structured financial protections on divorce.
-These are not discretionary -- they are legal obligations that the husband owes and that UAE courts enforce through the Execution Court if necessary.
+These are not discretionary; they are legal obligations that the husband owes and that UAE courts enforce through the Execution Court if necessary.
+Our wife rights after divorce UAE guide sets these out in full.

 Mahr: the most commonly litigated financial right

 Mahr is the gift specified in the marriage contract.
 It has two components: prompt mahr (mu'ajjal), which falls due on consummation of the marriage or at divorce if not yet paid, and deferred mahr (mu'ajjal), traditionally payable on death or divorce.
-Under Articles 45-48 of Federal Decree-Law No. 41 of 2024, deferred mahr falls due immediately and in full upon pronouncement of divorce -- any original deferral agreement is extinguished.
+Under Federal Decree-Law No. 41 of 2024, deferred mahr falls due immediately and in full upon divorce: any original deferral agreement is extinguished.
 The amount is fixed in the nikah contract and is enforced as a privileged debt.

 If the husband has dissipated assets to avoid mahr payment, the Execution Court has a full toolkit: bank account freeze, salary garnishment up to 50%, travel ban, and attachment of real estate.
 A travel ban for mahr enforcement is available within days of an Execution Court order once the judgment is final.
 For full mahr enforcement strategy, see our mahr divorce UAE guide.